 Clients often call on Ms. Pragid because of her substantial knowledge in a wide spectrum of electronic discovery (e-discovery) practices, from preparing for anticipated e-discovery to the managed review and ultimate production of electronically stored information (ESI) in cases involving massive amounts of otherwise unmanageable data.
 She ensures the review and production of documents is consistent with applicable federal procedural rules and privacy regulations.
-Her focus is on streamlining and cost-saving measures, given the often large-scale data involved.
+Her focus is on streamlining and cost-saving measures, given the often large-scale data involved in complex matters.

 While in law school, Ms. Pragid was a judicial law clerk for the Honorable A. Jay Cristol of the U.S. Bankruptcy Court in the Southern District of Florida.

 - Represented an insurance carrier in a favorable settlement against a conglomerate of medical practices and their medical providers who were over-prescribing dangerous opioids to induce patients to seek medically unnecessary and unreasonable treatment

 - After being retained by the plaintiff property and casualty insurer just weeks before trial, successfully settled a contentious multimillion-dollar federal dispute brought under Florida's Deceptive and Unfair Trade Practices Act (FDUTPA); the settlement allowed the insurer to avoid an unnecessary and costly trial with terms extremely favorable to the insurer

 - Represented a property and casualty insurance company in a favorable settlement against a group of medical providers who were uniformly treating auto-accident patients and improperly overbilling the patients for their treatment to maximize their profits by exhausting the patients' personal injury protection (PIP) insurance